wangyi111/wangyi111.github.io/_portfolio/2017-01-01-portfolio_example.md

     alt: "placeholder image 3"
 ---

-This is a test portfolio.
+This is a test project.

 {% include gallery caption="This is a sample gallery to go along with this case study." %}

-To be deleted later.